HariSekhon/Knowledge-Base/envrc.md

 eval "$(direnv hook bash)"
 ```

+### Approve `.envrc` files

+When you switch to a directory containing an `.envrc` file for the first time it will print a warning
+that you need to approve the `.envrc` file.

-`cd` to a dir with a `.envrc` and then run this allow it to execute each time:
+`cd` to a dir with a `.envrc` and then run this allow it to automatically load this `.envrc` each time in future:

 ```shell
 direnv allow